wikimedia/wikidata-query-gui/README.md

 Wikibase SPARQL Query GUI
 =========================

-THis repository contains the GUI for [Wikidata Query Service](https://query.wikidata.org/).
+This repository contains the GUI for the [Wikidata Query Service](https://query.wikidata.org/).

-Please see more details on the service is [User Manual](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual).
+Please see more details about the service in the [User Manual](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual).